 - R v X (2019) instructed in 4-week murder trial for 16–year old defendant charged, along with 3 others, in connection with a fatal stabbing in North London.

 - R v U (2019) – instructed in 8-week murder trial involving 9 defendants concerning the fatal shooting of 20 year old male.

 - R v P (2019) – instructed in 4-week murder trial concerning fatal attack upon a male in the defendant’s home address.

-- R v R (2018) – instructed as QC in 10-week murder trial involving four defendants arising out of the activities of a “County Lines” drug syndicate.
+- R v R (2018) – instructed in 10-week murder trial involving four defendants arising out of the activities of a “County Lines” drug syndicate.

-- R v S (2018) – instructed as QC in 5-week murder trial involving seven defendants concerning the fatal stabbing of a 17-year old boy.
+- R v S (2018) – instructed in 5-week murder trial involving seven defendants concerning the fatal stabbing of a 17-year old boy.

-- R v H (2018) – instructed as QC in 6-week murder involving six defendants, said to be gang-related, arising from the fatal stabbing of a 19-year old boy.
+- R v H (2018) – instructed in 6-week murder involving six defendants, said to be gang-related, arising from the fatal stabbing of a 19-year old boy.

 - R v W (2017) Leading defence counsel in a 5-week conspiracy to murder, said to be a revenge drive-by shooting following a long-standing dispute between two families in Essex.